BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Malta to balance good weather with fewer crowds?
+When is the absolute best time to visit Malta if I want to avoid the biggest crowds but still enjoy pleasant weather?

 I'm planning to rent a car in Malta.
-Is it worth it, and what should I know about driving there?
+Is it worth it, or is public transport good enough?

 How many days do you need in Malta?